 German folklore advises single women who wish to marry to ask for St Andrew's help.
 The night before the 30th, if they sleep naked, they will see their future husbands in their dreams.
 Young women should also note the location of barking dogs on St Andrew's Eve, as their future husbands will come from that direction.

-In churches all over over Europe, the last day of November is a day to remember the Apostle who gave his life for spreading the Good News.
-In Patras (built on the shores of the Ionian Sea and the third largest city in Greece), the Cathedral of St Andrew close to the sea, is packed with worshippers, who then spill out into the streets for the dramatic and colourful procession where the relics (housed in a silver shrine) and the icon (holy painting) of Saint Andrew are carried, accompanied by chants and prayers.
+In churches all over Europe, the last day of November is a day to remember St Andrew.
+In Patras ( the third largest city in Greece), the Cathedral of St Andrew, is packed with worshippers, who then spill out into the streets for a dramatic and colourful procession where the relics (housed in a silver shrine) and the icon (holy painting) of Saint Andrew are carried, accompanied by chants and prayers.

-Further west in the Mediterranean, on the southwest coast of Italy, facing the Gulf of Salerno, is the picturesque port of Amalfi.
-There, the Cathedral of Saint Andrew, sitting at the summit of steep and wide steps, glitters with gold mosaic.
+Further west in the Mediterranean, on the southwest coast of Italy,, is the picturesque port of Amalfi.
+There, the Cathedral of Saint Andrew,, glitters with gold mosaic.
 Inside, are the relics of the saint and his magnificent silver statue which is then carried out around the streets and squares of Amalfi to celebrate the Saint's day.

 Today, the magnificent 18th century St Andrew's Cathedral in Kiev, with its white and pale blue walls, its green onion domes fringed with gold, stands where many earlier churches were built to commemorate the hilltop where St Andrew is believed to have put up the first Christian cross.
 Many wooden churches were built there, destroyed by marauding armies or simply pulled down.
 Here the feast of St Andrew is still celebrated every year.